 Chinese Language Art (taught in Mandarin)

 Reading (taught in English and Mandarin)

 Writing (taught in English and Mandarin)

-STEM (science, technology, engineering, math, taught in Mandarin)
+STEAM (science, technology, engineering, art, math, taught in Mandarin)

 Music (taught in Mandarin)

 Dance (taught in Mandarin)

 Physical & Health (taught in Mandarin)

 Our assessment tool Desired Result Developmental Profile (DRDP 2015) is a formative assessment instrument developed by the California Department of Education for young children and their families used to inform instruction and program development.